-1. Launch uTorrent and click on the Options tab from the top-left of the screen.
+1. Click on the Options tab from the top-left corner of the screen.
+Then, click Setup Guide.

-4. Now, click on Run tests from the bottom middle of the window screen.
+4. Click on Save & Close from the bottom right corner of the screen.

 Q1.
 How do I skip connecting to peers?

 To skip or stop uTorrent from connecting to peers, you have to ensure that you have a stable internet connection.
-One common reason behind the ‘not connecting to peers’ error while downloading uTorrent files is probably because your antivirus software or windows firewall may be blocking you from downloading torrent files.
-You have to manually allow uTorrent to bypass these restrictions through your Windows Firewall.
+You have to manually allow uTorrent to bypass restrictions through Windows Firewall or Antivirus Programs.
 You can follow our complete guide to fix uTorrent not connecting to peers.

 Q2.
 How do I fix uTorrent not responding?

 To fix uTorrent not responding, make sure you are not downloading a dead file.
-However, if uTorrent is not responding at all, you can perform the following fixes.
+However, if uTorrent is not responding at all, you can: